ZoeMeow5466/DUTAPI.Python/README.md

 ## Latest change log

-Version 1.4.5
+Version 1.5.0

-- Remove unnecessary key "gmt" (due to key "date" has already included).
-- Add key "position" in GetNews(): Easier get link in key "contenttext".
+- Added Account Information when you logged in (remember: this will get data from page, not for edit them).

 [Click here](CHANGELOG.md) for all log versions.